oceanprotocol/docs/content/tutorials/react-setup.md

 - `Node.js` >= 10 is installed.
 You can check using `node -v`
 - `npm` >= 5.2 is installed.
 You can check using `npm -v`
-- `Spree` local Ocean test hetwork
+- `Spree` local Ocean test network

   - Git clone the [oceanprotocol/barge](https://github.com/oceanprotocol/barge) repository, then in that directory:
   - (Optional but recommended) Clean out all your old Docker stuff using `docker system prune --all --volumes`
-  - Use startup script in Barge to run a local Spree Testnet:
+  - Use startup script in Barge to run a local Spree Testnet.
+Compiling and deploying the contracts takes some time so it takes a few minutes until the network is ready to be interacted with:

     ```bash
     export KEEPER_VERSION=v0.9.1